asibic/glassalpha/README.md

 An ([open source](https://glassalpha.com/reference/trust-deployment/#licensing-dependencies)) toolkit to generate deterministic, regulator-ready PDF audit reports for tabular ML models.

+_Note: GlassAlpha is currently pre-alpha while I’m still making significant changes.
+I’ll cut the first official release and publish it on PyPI once things stabilize.
+The audits do run and the package works, so feel free to try it out, feedback welcome!_

 ## Get started

 ### Run your first audit in 30 seconds